The City of Gravette

 In 2016, Gravette became a satellite campus for Northwest Technical Institute with the introduction of a welding program on the Gravette School District campus.
 The program has expanded and today offers career and technical courses to students across the area in basic and advanced welding; heating, ventilation, air conditioning, and refrigeration; automotive service technology; and machining.
 Additional courses are available at the main campus of Northwest Technical Institute, located 40 minutes from Gravette.
 Courses at the main campus include ammonia refrigeration, medium and heavy truck maintenance, information systems, and truck driving and CDL courses.

-Northwest Arkansas Community College is 20 miles from Gravette and offers degree and certification programs in a wide variety of subjects, include electronics technology, computer information systems, CAD design, construction technology, and more.
+Northwest Arkansas Community College (NWACC) is 20 miles from Gravette and offers degree and certification programs in a wide variety of subjects, include electronics technology, computer information systems, CAD design, construction technology, computer information management, logistics management.
+They offer workforce training in supply chain management, project management, data analysis, and more.
+NWACC works with businesses to develop customized workforce training to meet business needs.

 The University of Arkansas, a four-year college, is located approximately 40 minutes from Gravette and is proud to be among the top 2% of research schools in the nation.
 There are 96 options for undergraduate majors, 81 master's degree programs, and 38 doctoral and specialist programs.
 More than $180 million is spent on research each year at the university.